mvolfik/mvolfik.github.io/src/pages/index.md

   Linux: 3
   PostgreSQL: 3
   SQLAlchemy: 3
+jobs:
+  - role: Node.js engineer
+    company: Apify
+    timespan: June 2022 – present
+    tags:
+      - Node.js
+      - Web scraping
+    description: |
+      My entry job into the world of real-world IT.
+It's not the time to fully reflect on this job yet, but so far I'm really enjoying the opportunity to learn from experienced engineers, from platform DevOps managers to front-end engineers to senior web automation devs.
+The open and free company culture allows me to get maximum insight and learning opportunities at this position.
 ---

 Hello!
 My name is Matěj and I'm from Tábor, Czech Republic.
-This May, I'm graduating from high school.
-After that, I'm going to continue my studies of Computer Science at the Faculty of Mathematics and Physics at Charles University in Prague. **I'll be happy to hear about job opportunities suitable for my skills and time availability** (I'll be a college student starting in October).
+This May I graduated from high school and I'm continuing my studies of Computer Science at the Faculty of Mathematics and Physics at Charles University in Prague.
+I'm currently employed at the Czech startup [Apify](https://apify.com) in the role of a _Node.js engineer / Web Automation developer_.

-Here you can find a showcase of what I can do and what I've done.
-I don't have any _"real"_ software engineering work experience, so it's hard for me to estimate how my coding skills stand in comparison with the outside world.
-But I'm able to participate in technical disussions, and made a few minor contributions to various open-source projects.
-You can see a breakdown of my preferred technologies and how confident I am in working with them in the column on the left.
+Here you can find a showcase of my previous work and what technologies I enjoy working with.
+Apart from my current job at Apify, where I'm enjoying the possibility to work with and learn from experienced engineers with many different expertises, when I was at high school I worked on several projects of my own and I also made a few minor contributions to various open-source projects.

-### My story & history of used tech

-My first bigger projects used Python + Flask, with small sprinkles of disorganized JavaScript.
-About a year and a half ago I got more into the JS world and worked a lot especially with Svelte(Kit).
-With Svelte, I enjoyed working on the _interactivity_ part of frontend, but the design side was never my strong point.
-During Advent of Code 2021, I learned Rust, which I really enjoyed later using for my high-school graduation project.